Washington DC’s Heroic New WWI Memorial, ‘A Soldier’s Journey’

 A dramatic high relief bronze monument titled, A Soldier’s Journey, by sculptor Sabin Howard commemorates the first World War One monument in Washington DC.

-Last Friday night as evening fell on the busy streets of Washington DC, The WWI Centennial Commission and Doughboy Foundation unveiled a new 58-foot long bronze WWI memorial of thirty-eight individually carved figures.
-The featured centerpiece of a newly renovated John Pershing Plaza, was designed by sculptor Sabin Howard who aptly titled his work, A Soldier’s Journey.
+This week as evening falls on the busy streets of Washington DC, The WWI Centennial Commission and Doughboy Foundation will pay a Memorial Day tribute at the 58-foot-long bronze WWI statue presentation of thirty-eight individually carved figures.
+It’s the centerpiece of a newly renovated John Pershing Plaza and designed by sculptor Sabin Howard, who aptly titled his work, A Soldier’s Journey.

 In the year 2015, the WWI Continental Commission award for a John Pershing Park renovation was notable by the selection of Joseph Weishaar.
-Joseph was a Chicago intern – not yet licensed architect, who at the age of twenty-five had little work experience.
+The Commission’s committee members took special interest in Weishaar’s design specification, that stipulated a traditional ‘figurative monument’ in lieu of modern conceptual art.
+Weishaar was a Chicago intern – not yet licensed architect, who at the age of twenty-five had little work experience.
 In support of his new design build, the architectural firm GWWO out of Baltimore was hired to oversee construction and land development.
-The WWI Commission committee members took special interest in Weishaar’s design specification, that stipulated a traditional ‘figurative monument’ in lieu of modern conceptual art.
-With all parties in agreement to the site development, a collaborative of architects, artist and land developer worked towards a new balanced park restoration of open court areas, fountain and statue centerpiece.
+With all parties in agreement to the new site’s development, a collaborative of architects, artist and land developer worked towards a balanced project restoration of open court areas, fountain and statue centerpiece.

-The design team’s site plan introduced new structural elements of two ten-foot engraved granite information walls and a belvedere to quickly read over lower-level court walkways, stepped seating, sculpture and reflecting pools.
-Bermed earth with plantings, now surround the court perimeter and act as effective sound barriers to busy pedestrian streets.
-Near the berm, but secluded to the back of the long bronze sculpture, stands the granite Peace Fountain.
+The design team’s site plan introduced new structural elements of two ten-foot engraved granite information walls and a belvedere for visitors to study and read over lower-level court walkways, stepped seating, sculpture and reflecting pools.
+Bermed earth with plantings, that now surround the court perimeter, act as effective sound barriers to busy pedestrian streets.
+Near the foliage boarder, but secluded to the back of the long bronze sculpture, stands the granite Peace Fountain.
 Its wall of gently falling water passes behind raised text excerpts of Archibald MacLeish’s poem, “The Young Dead Soldiers Do Not Speak,” which begins;

 • “…They say, We were young.
 We have died.
 Remember us.